bigchaindb/bigchaindb-driver/CONTRIBUTING.rst

    Now you can make your changes locally.

 4. When you're done making changes, check that your changes pass flake8 and the tests.
-For the tests, you'll need to  start the RethinkDB and BigchainDB servers::
+For the tests, you'll need to  start the MongoDB and BigchainDB servers::

-    $ docker-compose up -d rdb
+    $ docker-compose up -d db
     $ docker-compose up -d bdb-server

 5. flake8 check::

-    $ docker-compose run --rm bdb-driver flake8 bigchaindb_driver tests
+    $ docker-compose run --rm bdb flake8 bigchaindb_driver tests

 6. To run the tests::

-    $ docker-compose run --rm bdb-driver pytest -v
+    $ docker-compose run --rm bdb pytest -v

 7. Commit your changes and push your branch to GitHub::